drshahizan/HPDP/exercise/mcq/mcq4.md

 Don't forget to hit the :star: if you like this repo.

-# High-Performance Data Processing with Cloud Computing:
+# High-Performance Data Processing with Cloud Computing

 ## Instructions
 - Please use the [MCQ template](temp_mcq.md).